This post was co-written by Holly Niemiec and Conor Bond.

 At the end of the day, you need people to click on your ads—awareness campaigns on YouTube and the GDN notwithstanding.
 To be more precise, you need the right people to click on your ads.
 In order to make that happen, you need to elevate your copywriting game.

-Writing ad copy for Facebook isn’t quite the same as writing ad copy for Google—different platforms favor different techniques.
+Writing ad copy for Facebook isn’t quite the same as writing ad copy for Google—different platforms favor different techniques (plenty of ad copy examples here to prove it).
 For the webinar, we’ll be sharing four tips for writing better ads on each platform.
 For now, here are two of our best tips for writing irresistible Google ads.

 Google strives to serve users the most relevant search results possible.
 When judging the relevance of the various ads competing in a given auction, Google relies on keywords.
 In a nutshell, keywords help Google determine which ads are relevant to a particular query.
 That’s why it’s considered best practice to target specific keywords with your ad copy.